 To request more information about our Pork, or to Order.
 Click Here.
-Our fall processing dates are all SOLD OUT.
-Please check back in early 2014.
-Thank you!
+We are now taking orders for whole, 1/2 and packaged pork for January 2014.
 Order forms can be downloaded from the Product ordering page

 We continue to focus on improving the welfare of our hogs and quality of pork they produce.
 To this end, we have been working with the University of Minnesota